 Traditionally, when looking at a certain individual’s beliefs regarding a particular brand, the go-to method would be to apply an anonymous survey or conduct a face-to-face interview.

 Whilst many surveys are well-validated and a survey is a highly economic research method, it certainly has some shortcomings.
 Individuals may conceal or edit answers due to different forms of bias (see above), lack of insight and self-enhancement.

 Quite simply, they may be too polite to risk offending the researcher or not want to give too much away about their personal beliefs!
 In addition, sometimes we simply do not realize that we possess certain beliefs or attitudes.
 It can be difficult to accurately analyze your own belief systems to a point where you can objectively state your deep-held associations.
 In fact, this is a nearly impossible feat.
 As IAT does not ask the subject a direct question, it enables the researcher to bypass many of these biases.

-iMotions runs the IAT task through our partnership with Qualtrics – the world-leader in survey presentation.
+iMotions runs the IAT task through our partnership with Qualtrics – the world-leader in survey presentation (this can also be done through the iMotions API).
 This partnership enables us to provide complex presentation techniques such as randomization of stimuli and feedback on responses.

 When it comes to completing the task, iMotions IAT provides subjects with clear instructions on how to complete each block.
-This is important for a task which requires rounds of rapid responses.
+This is important for a task that requires rounds of rapid responses.

 Check out the image below for a sample of our instructional display: